bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-get.md

-# Get deal by id crm.activity.get
+# Get activity by id crm.activity.get

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly
+Some data may be missing here — we will complete it shortly.

 {% endnote %}